 New Domestic Violence Risk Tool for Law Enforcement Available!

-The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment instrument that is designed to identify victims who are at the highest risk of intimate partner homicide (IPH) or severe/lethal assault.
+The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment instrument that is designed to identify victims who are at the highest risk of intimate partner homicide (IPH) or severe/near-lethal assault.
 It is administered on scene by law enforcement officers and acts as a supplement to the police report.